optilude/Plone-Conference-2011-training/exercises/exercise-10.rst

      describe what has changed since the last release
    * All the tests pass

+For now, assume the answer to each is "yes".

 10. Release the eggs using ``jarn.mkrelease`` and SCP::

     $ cd src/acme.policy